kaoboy7/bloomberg-law-help-1/docs/blh-000-whats-new.md

-Users now have the ability to print any Bloomberg Law [Portfolio](https://www.bloomberglaw.com/nav_content_menu/105.456026) in its entirely.
+Users now have the ability to print any Bloomberg Law [Portfolio](https://www.bloomberglaw.com/nav_content_menu/105.456026) in its entirety.
 Previously, this functionality was available only for Tax Portfolios within Tax & Accounting products.

 ## July 2019